CanDIG/katsu/README.md

 Katsu uses an underlying data model that is compatible interpretation but does not exactly match the MOHCCN data model.
 The katsu and ingest data model is donor-centric and enforces certain linking between objects based on this interpretation.

+The model is explicitly defined as a set of classes in [models.py](chord_metadata_service/mohpackets/models.py).

+An overview diagram of how objects in the model are linked is below.
+A more detailed diagram containing field level information can be found here

 ```mermaid
 erDiagram
     Donor {